piaoger/repo-refs/README.md

 repo-refs
 =========

 piaoger's mark for interesting source repos.
-It's also a database of open projct what I am followed or starrred.
+It's also a database of open projects what I followed or starred.